membraneframework/membrane_tutorials/basic_pipeline_extension/03_DynamicPads.md

 ## Further actions

-As an exercise, you can try to modify the `lib/Pipeline.ex` file and define a pipeline consisting of three parallel branches, being mixed in a single Mixer.
+As an exercise, you can try to modify the `lib/pipeline.ex` file and define a pipeline consisting of three parallel branches, being mixed in a single Mixer.
 Later on, you can check if the pipeline works as expected, by generating the input files out of the conversation in which participate three speakers.

-The proposed solution can be found on the [dynamic_pads branch of the template repository](https://github.com/membraneframework/membrane_basic_pipeline_tutorial/tree/dynamic_pads).

 If you combine the approach taken in the chapter about [Bin](02_Bin.md) you can simplify this solution by reducing the size of the link defintions inside the pipeline.